ruuddotorg/nightscout-display/README.md

 * USB Micro-B cable and USB power supply
 * Soldering iron, solder, tape, flush diagonal cutters

-If you want to have two displays (a clock in addition to the BG value), you also need:
+If all you want is just the blood glucose display, that's all you need.
+If you also want a clock (like in the picture shown above), you also need:

 * [Adafruit Feather Doubler](https://www.adafruit.com/products/2890)
 * A second LED Matrix Featherwing, not necessarily in the same color